Updated Investor Bulletin: An Introduction to ABLE Accounts

 How should you allocate funds?

-You should carefully consider your investment selections.
-Under current federal law, an account holder is only permitted to change his or her investment selections twice per year.
-Keep in mind when allocating your investments how soon you will need the funds, as riskier investment options may not have time to recover losses if you need the invested funds sooner rather than later.
+You should carefully consider your investment selections, taking into account your goals and how you expect to use the money.
+Under current federal law, an account owner is only permitted to change his or her investment selections twice per year.
+Keep in mind when allocating your investments how soon you will need the funds, as riskier investment options may not have time to recover losses if you need the invested funds sooner, rather than later.

 For example, if you plan to use the money for current expenses or for a short-term goal, it may be prudent to choose less risky investments.
 Putting your money in a checking or savings option guarantees it’s all there for your current expenses or short-term goals.